 In short, millennials and boomers want very similar things when it comes to housing and lifestyle.
 Both look to live near quality parks and walkable pedestrian areas, mixed-use properties, and local supermarkets.
 These geographical features are often associated with younger generations.
 However, they’re also what older adults look for in their neighborhoods.

-Also, similar to millennials, boomers enjoy the flexibility of renting rather than buying, according to a recent Washington Post analysis.
+Also, similar to millennials, boomers enjoy the flexibility of renting rather than buying, according to a Washington Post analysis.
 This means that seniors make up a large percentage of prospective renters.
 As such, it might be time to ramp up your property marketing strategies to attract more seniors.

 5 tips for marketing real estate to seniors